 - Recognise the ways in which narratives across media both represent cognition (of fictional characters) and tell us something about the minds of actual readers, viewers, and players

-- Acquire the technical and critical skills necessary to utilise blogs as a working repository of scholarly ideas and a participatory text open to peer critique
+- Acquire the technical and critical skills necessary to utilise digitial platforms as a working repository of scholarly ideas and a participatory text open to peer critique

 - Identify main currents of scholarship and claims in a variety of secondary sources in this emerging field and triangulate these claims in relation to other sources and readings